(20 ILCS 1340/25)

 (6) Transportation issues.

-(c) Identification of opportunities to improve access to mental and substance abuse services through the integration of specialty behavioral health services with primary care, including, but not limited to, the following:
+(c) Identification of opportunities to improve access to mental and substance use disorder services through the integration of specialty behavioral health services with primary care, including, but not limited to, the following:

 (1) Availability of Federally Qualified Health